 There are primarily 3 different plans one can choose from.
 The most popular plan solely invests in debt profiles, making them extremely safe and ideal for a conservative borrower.
 There are also plans that are unit-linked, investing in both equity, and debt profiles equally.
 These present slightly higher risk, however, offer higher returns as well.

 On the other hand, investors can also opt for National Pension Schemes, Government-backed retirement funds.
 This scheme allows investment in both debt and equity market according to an investor’s preference; one can also withdraw 60% of the total fund at the time of retirement and utilise the remaining 40% as annuity payment.
 The maturity amount is tax-free.

-There are primarily 2 ways to invest in these types of fund; one can either choose to make a one-time lumpsum investment, or opt to invest via Systematic Investment Plan (SIP).
+There are primarily 2 ways to invest in these types of the fund; one can either choose to make a one-time lumpsum investment or opt to invest via a Systematic Investment Plan (SIP).

 An individual has to consider several aspects, including their possible age of retirement, life expectancy, inflation, rate of return, etc. while calculating a retirement fund.
 For example, someone in their 30’s will have 30 years to save or invest to prepare for their retirement.
 If their annual expense is Rs.
 7,20,000, then they will require a corpus of Rs.
 54,80,824 (with 7.00% inflation year-on-year) to maintain financial stability after retirement.

 One can also use online applications, like the Groww Retirement Calculator, to conveniently determine the required amount.
 It helps calculate the amount required at retirement by evaluating several key factors like an individual’s age, monthly expenditure, possible inflation rate, etc. It also shows how much one save every month to reach the targeted amount.